Spark Job submit with Apache Livy

 Note

-This guide explains how to submit a Spark Job using Apache Livy provided by Cloud Hadoop.
+This guide describes submitting a Spark Job using Apache Livy provided by Cloud Hadoop.

-Install a Python module called requests to run the Spark example code.
+Firstly, install a Python module called requests to perform the Spark example code.

 $ sudo yum install -y epel-release